chinapedia/wikipedia.abstract.en/Page/Solar_System.md

 Interplanetary medium

-Heliospheric-current-sheet.gif]] The vast majority of the Solar System consists of a near-vacuum known as the interplanetary medium.
+]] The vast majority of the Solar System consists of a near-vacuum known as the interplanetary medium.
 Along with light, the Sun radiates a continuous stream of charged particles (a plasma) known as the solar wind.
 This stream of particles spreads outwards at roughly 1.5 million kilometres per hour,[65] creating a tenuous atmosphere that permeates the interplanetary medium out to at least 100 AU _(see )_.[66]
 Activity on the Sun's surface, such as solar flares and coronal mass ejections, disturbs the heliosphere, creating space weather and causing geomagnetic storms.[67]
 The largest structure within the heliosphere is the heliospheric current sheet, a spiral form created by the actions of the Sun's rotating magnetic field on the interplanetary medium.[68][69]

 Earth's magnetic field stops its atmosphere from being stripped away by the solar wind.[70]
 Venus and Mars do not have magnetic fields, and as a result the solar wind is causing their atmospheres to gradually bleed away into space.[71]
 Coronal mass ejections and similar events blow a magnetic field and huge quantities of material from the surface of the Sun.
 The interaction of this magnetic field and material with Earth's magnetic field funnels charged particles into Earth's upper atmosphere, where its interactions create aurorae seen near the magnetic poles.